What are the eligibility criteria for Bachelor of Anaesthesia and Operation Theatre Technology (B.AOTT)

 with at least 50% marks (45% for reserved categories) from a recognised board.

-How is the B.Sc.
-Anaesthesia & Operation Theatre Technology programme structured?
+How is the Bachelor of Anaesthesia and Operation Theatre Technology (B.AOTT) programme structured?

-The 4-year B.Sc.
-OT & Anaesthesia Technology programme consists of eight semesters with
+The 4-year Bachelor of Anaesthesia and Operation Theatre Technology (B.AOTT) programme consists of eight semesters with

 a mix of theoretical classes, laboratory sessions and clinical postings.
 The final year